"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 • rapture- sense of bliss

 The jhanas (or "absorptions") are altered states of consciousness brought about by concentration.
-These are subjective and descriptions can vary.
-The trick is not striving and simply developing sufficient concentration to elicit the relaxation response and letting the experience(s) unfold.
+Descriptions can vary, and there is a varied emphasis on jhanas with different schools of Buddhism.
+An approach to jhanas is not striving and simply developing sufficient concentration to elicit the relaxation response and letting the experience(s) unfold.
+Let whatever arise simply be- the trick is experiencing without reacting.
 Get calm, let the relaxation response kick in, and let the experience unfold: "If you’re chasing the jhanas like a prize, you’ll keep missing them.
 That’s because pushing pulls you out of the stillness you need to enter.
 Striving creates tension and frustration.
 The fix: stop reaching.
 Return to the breath.
 Soften your body.
 Let your mind settle like mud sinking to the bottom of a still pond.
 When your attention wanders, bring it back gently—no drama, no force.
 Keep it simple.
 This is how the jhanas begin."

 A practical summary:

-- be mindful of your body, feelings, thoughts, states of mind, words, and actions
+- step back, and observe, without judgment or reaction, your body, feelings, states of mind, and thoughts

-- understand that all things are interconnected/ interdependent
+- understand and observe how all things are interconnected and interdependent

 - find and practice a meditation technique that works for you

-- let peace and calm be your guide
+- let peace and stillness be your guide

 brown tree trunk on brown soil